 “I had the same problem & found that each morning I could put rubbing alcohol on a tissue and blot each mouth corner and I still do this 1 or 2 times a week & have had no re-occurrence in the last 4-5 years.”

 “Several decades ago, my grandmother suffered from cracked skin at the corners of her mouth.
 She was found to be deficient in riboflavin, as I recall.”

 MAM also found B vitamins to be helpful:

-“I used to have this all the time until I started using the cracks as a indicator that I needed more Vit B – now if cracks start to develop I take one “balanced B” vitamin and by the next day the cracks are either gone or on their way out.”
+“I used to have this all the time until I started using the cracks as an indicator that I needed more Vitamin B – now if cracks start to develop I take one “balanced B” vitamin and by the next day the cracks are either gone or on their way out.”

 A vegetarian reported this complication from her diet: